ongov/Digital-Service-Standard/README.md

 * work collaboratively
 * embed expertise from other business areas and ministries (e.g. finance, legal, policy, correspondence) to achieve desired outcomes
-* have a manager with the ability to make day-to-day decisions to improve the service
+* have a manager with the ability to make day-to-day decisions on behalf of users
 * dedicate one user researcher on the project for at least 3 days each week
 * identify gaps in the team and fill them